Who We Are & What We Do

 - Professional Development

 - Public Relations

 In addition, the Executive Board oversees the operations of The Senate and the seven Standing Committees.
 Elections for Executive Board Officers are held each April in the Senate, and the new Executive Committee is responsible for directing the organization through the summer and into the next school year.
-The officer positions are: President, Vice President, Treasurer, Secretary, Advocacy Committee Chair, Community Service Committee Chair, Diversity and Inclusion Committee Chair, Funding Committee Chair, Professional Development Chair, Public Relations Committee Chair, and Social Committee C0-Chairs.
+The officer positions are: President, Vice President, Treasurer, Secretary, Advocacy Committee Chair, Community Engagement Committee Chair, Diversity and Inclusion Committee Chair, Funding Committee Chair, Professional Development Chair, Public Relations Committee Chair, and Social Committee C0-Chairs.

 The Senate represents the graduate and professional student body in following university committees:

 - Title IX student Advisory

 - Office of Career Strategy (OCS)